Georgie Newson

 Background

 I studied literature and critical theory at Cambridge, then spent a year working in an editorial capacity for the London Review of Books.
-After a spell providing research assistance for Oxford's Cultures of Knowledge project, I joined the philosophy department at Edinburgh, where my work remains strongly interdisciplinary.
+After a spell providing research assistance for Oxford's Cultures of Knowledge project, I joined the philosophy department at Edinburgh, where my work remains highly interdisciplinary.

 Undergraduate teaching

-I currently tutor Philosophy of Science 1 for pre-honours undergraduates.
+I tutor Philosophy of Science 1 for pre-honours undergraduates.
 Students looking to get in touch about this class can contact me on my staff address: gnewson@ed.ac.uk.

 Research summary